 Truly, the makeup and the processes of a furnace are indeed simple yet elegant.
 So, anything beyond this uncomplicated system is mostly unnecessary.
 As is true with most things now, there is always something “new and better” coming out.
 With a furnace though, simpler really is better.

-The most common misstep homeowners make when buying a new furnace is choosing a two-stage or multi-stage over the basic single-stage furnace.
+The most common misstep homeowners make when buying a new furnace is choosing a two-stage or a variable speed furnace over the basic single-stage furnace.
 We have an entire article discussing why two-stage furnaces are not worth the extra money for the following reasons:

 - 1It is NOT more energy-efficient: It will cost you 11% more on your electricity consumption, according to ASHRAE (American Society of Heating Refrigerating and Air-Conditioning Engineers).
 The efficiency of a furnace will remain regardless of whether it is single or two-stage.